-Additional Payments with respect to unvested Class B-1 Units were held in escrow, subject to the same vesting conditions as the restricted stock received in exchange for the Class B-1 Units, but such vesting schedule was accelerated by a certain number of days equal to number of days following the Equity Conversion to October 31, 2022.
+Additional Payments payable with respect to unvested Class B-1 Units that were scheduled to vest by October 31, 2022 pursuant to the time-vesting schedule applicable to such Class B-1 Units as of immediately prior to the Equity Conversion were paid to such holder at the same time as the Equity Conversion.
+All other Additional Payments with respect to unvested Class B-1 Units were held in escrow, subject to the same vesting conditions as the restricted stock received in exchange for the Class B-1 Units, but such vesting schedule was accelerated by a certain number of days equal to number of days following the Equity Conversion to October 31, 2022.

-- Additional Payments with respect to any Class B-2 Units were held in escrow, subject to the same vesting conditions as the related performance-based restricted shares. - The Additional Payments received by the NEOs in 2021 and 2022 are included in the amounts reported for those years in the "All Other Compensation" column in the 2022 Summary Compensation Table.
+- Additional Payments with respect to any Class B-2 Units were held in escrow, subject to the same vesting conditions as the related performance-based restricted shares. - The Additional Payments received by the NEOs in 2022 and 2023 are included in the amounts reported for those years in the "All Other Compensation" column in the 2023 Summary Compensation Table.

-Termination and Change in Control Provisions
+Termination and Change-in-Control Provisions